javantie/README-generator/Develop/README.md

 * [Contributing](#contributing)
 * [Questions](#questions)
 # Installation
-inquier
+The following necessary dependencies must be installed to run the application properly:
 # Usage
-​used to generate readme files
+​This application is used for creating a team profile.
 # License
   This project is license under the  MIT license.
 # Test
-node index.js
+To run tests, you need to run the following command: node test
 # Contributing
 ​Contributors: Akeem Clarke
 # Questions
-If you have any questions about the repo, open an issue or contact [javantie](https://github.com/javantie) directly [javantei@mail.com](mailto:javantei@mail.com).
+If you have any questions about the repo, open an issue or contact [Javantie](https://github.com/Javantie) directly [javantieclarke@hotmail.com](mailto:javantieclarke@hotmail.com).